redhym/Data-Analysis-Projects/COVID Portfolio Project.md

--- Which countries have the highest Death Count per population -- We need to convert the total_deaths datatype from text to INT, so i used to CAST do that
+-- Which countries have the highest Death Count per population -- We need to convert the total_deaths datatype from text to INT, so i've used CAST.

 SELECT location, MAX(CAST(total_deaths as SIGNED)) as TotalDeathCount FROM PortfolioProject.coviddeaths